Question

 }

-Note: Private attachments are available in messaging tickets for end users and ticket assignees.
+Note: Private attachments are available in tickets in messaging for end users and ticket assignees.
 These attachments provide a higher level of security, and users have limited access to these types of attachments.

-Tip: If an upload fails for certain file extensions, an admin may have restricted which file types can be uploaded in the account using the Allowed file types settings in Admin center.
-These restrictions apply to ticket attachments, including files uploaded through the API.
-For more information, see this article: Restricting ticket attachments to Zendesk-recommended file types.
+Tip: If an upload fails for certain file extensions, an admin might restrict the file types that you can upload in the account using the Allowed file types settings in Admin Center.
+These restrictions apply to ticket attachments and files that you upload through the API.
+For more information, see Restrict ticket attachments to Zendesk-recommended file types.